-Criminal justice majors, graduate students, and students from other disciplines are welcome to join the two student criminal justice organizations.
+Criminal justice and Criminology majors, graduate students, and students from other disciplines are welcome to join the two student criminal justice organizations.
 Many students are members of both organizations, and the two groups often meet and work together on projects.

-Criminal Justice Club
+Criminal Justice and Criminology Club

 Alpha Phi Sigma